The Gravity Borax Method (GBM) of Sustainable Au Ore Processing

 Scially et al. (2010) compiled studies on nearly 1000 men and women in boron mining or processing in the Liaoning province of China.
 These included individual assessments of boron exposure, interviews on reproductive experience and data on semen analysis.
 Employed men living in the same community and in a remote community were used as controls.

 "No compelling evidence of male reproductive effects attributable to boron could be obtained in highly exposed workers.
 This was supplemented by a further study of possible interactions of occupational boron exposures, and semen quality that again found no significant correlations between blood or urine boron concentrations and adverse semen parameters (Robbins et al. 2010)".

 The Journal of Health Pollution published research that proved more than twice as much, and up to 5 times more Au was recovered from milled ore using Borax as a flux for smelting than using mercury amalgamation, and without need of investment in new processing equipment, and up to 30% faster.

 Borax is a component of many detergents, cosmetics, and enamel glazes.
 It is used to make buffer solutions in biochemistry, as a fire retardant, as an antifungal compound, in the manufacture of fiberglass, as a flux in metallurgy, neutron-capture shields for radioactive sources, a texturing agent in cooking, as a precursor for other boron compounds, and along with its inverse, boric acid, is useful as an insecticide.

-According to Appel and Na-Oy (2012) Gold extraction using borax for ASG miners has been successfully tested and operational in the Philippines, Indonesia, Tanzania, Bolivia, and Zimbabwe for decades, and approximately 15,000 ASG miners in a small area of Luzon, the main island in the northern portion of the Philippines, use this method exclusively reporting as much as 3 times Au recovery than mercury.
+According to Appel and Na-Oy (2012) Gold extraction using borax for ASG miners has been successfully tested and operational in the Philippines, Indonesia, Tanzania, Bolivia, and Zimbabwe for decades, and approximately 15,000 ASG miners in a small area of Luzon, the main island in the northern portion of the Philippines use this method exclusively typically reporting 3 times more Au recovery than using mercury.